Sequential generation of Polynomial Invariants and N-body non-local correlations: Introduction

 Quantum entanglement, regarded as one of the most prominent features of quantum mechanics, is a nonlocal property of a quantum state determined by quantum correlations present in the system.
 Entanglement is a necessary ingredient of any quantum computation and a physical resource for quantum cryptography and quantum communication.
 The negativity \cite{zycz98,vida02} of partial transpose \cite{pere96} of the state operator was introduced to detect and measure entanglement of bipartite states.
 Multipartite entanglement that comes into play in quantum systems with more than two subsystems, is a resource for multiuser quantum information tasks.
 Since the mathematical structure of multipartite states is much more complex than that of bipartite states, the classification of multipartite entanglement is a far more challenging task.

-It is natural to expect that the intrinsic non-local correlations in a multipartite system are a function of non-local correlations present in constituent sub-systems.
+It is natural to expect that the intrinsic non-local correlations in a multipartite system are a function of non-local correlations present in constituent subsystems.
 Therefore, polynomial functions of state coefficients that remain invariant under local unitary operations are used to quantify non-local correlations present in the state.
 Local unitary invariance implies that the value of invariant is independent of the choice of local basis for the subsystem.
-Local unitary invariant polynomial functions of state coefficients are known to discriminate between and quantify distinct entanglement types as in the case of three qubit states \cite{sudb01}.
+Local unitary invariant polynomial functions of state coefficients are known to discriminate between and quantify distinct entanglement types as in the case of three-qubit states \cite{sudb01}.
 Relations between polynomial invariants and entanglement have been investigated in \cite{lind98,cart99,rain00,gras98}.
 In this article, we report a general inductive process which allows to sequentially generate polynomial unitary invariants for a multipartite quantum state from known subsystem invariants.
 The process is described in the context of qubit systems but can be generalized to multilevel systems with $d>2$.
+To examine degree $k$ functions of state coefficients of an $N-$qubit state, we work in the state space of $k$ copies of $N-$qubit state.
+If \ a degree $k$ function of state coefficients is an $\left( N-1\right) $ qubit invariant then a unitary transformation on $N^{th}$ qubit results in a binary form.
+Invariants of the binary form are easily obtained by using standard methods of classical invariant theory.
 The physical meaning of set of polynomial invariants generated through the process can be inferred from the subsystem invariant which is selected as the starting point.
-Main result of the article is that an $N$-way tangle is a function of invariants that quantify ($N-1$)-way tangles of an $N$-qubit state, while a weighted sum of ($N-1$)-way tangles determines the total amount of $N$-way and ($N-1$)-way quantum correlations present in the pure state.
-An $N-$way tangle is a computable measure of genuine N-way entanglement of an $N-$qubit pure state.
+Main result of the article is that an $N$-way tangle constructed from degree $2k$ invariant is a function of degree $k$ invariants that quantify ($N-1$)-way correlations in an $N$-qubit state.
+A weighted sum of squares of ($N-1$)-way tangles determines the total amount of $N$-way and ($N-1$)-way quantum correlations present in the pure state.
+An $N-$way tangle is a computable measure of genuine $N-$way entanglement of an $N-$qubit pure state.